Color Mixing#

 • Cleaning station: Cleans sample containers (by erasing their stored metadata).

-This is the Python code for the color analyzer device:
+This is the Python code for the color station device:

 device.py